Stone unit secretary: Gill Ludlow

 - introduced endoscopic laser ablation of bladder tumours under local anaesthetic

-Kay Thomas is the director for the transplant, renal and urology directorate.
+Kay Thomas is the deputy medical director for the transplant, renal and urology directorate.

 - Endourology (minimally invasive surgery) and stone disease